SiGiL-Cpp/CppCraft/pages/06-expressions.md

 ```

 Note the ternary conditional operator is an expression, not a statement.
 We will
 see conditional statements soon.
-Also, only one of the selected operand, between
+Also, only one of the selected operands,
-the second and third, is evaluated.
+between the second and third, is evaluated.

 There are more operations available, and we will see more as we progress.
 You
 might remember for instance [the subscript `[]`